lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/Filters/Networkfilters/HTTPconnectionmanager.md

 	([filter.network.HttpConnectionManager.Tracing.OperationName](#)) The span name will be derived from this field.

 - **request_headers_for_tags**</br>
 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar)) A list of header names used to create tags for the active span.
 The header name is used to populate the tag name, and the header value is used to populate the tag value.
-The tag is created if the specified header name is present in the request°Øs headers.
+The tag is created if the specified header name is present in the request‚Äôs headers.

 Enum filter.network.HttpConnectionManager.Tracing.OperationName
 [filter.network.HttpConnectionManager.Tracing.OperationName proto]()